advocations/skype/Skype/Trusted-Application-API/docs/BootstrapChatWidget.md

 **Response:**

 - The **token** link has the authentication token that is sent back to the chat widget for the anonymous user for authentication.
-- **ms:rtc:saas:discover** link that chat client goes to first, to get the UCWA url to send the chat messages.
+- **service:discover** link that chat client goes to first, to get the UCWA url to send the chat messages.